apexskier/RGB_LED_Driver/README.md

 ### CLI Options

-- `-c [hex color]` - sets the led strip to the color specified.
+- `-c [hex color]` - Sets the led strip to the color specified.
+- `-t` - Runs a test of a couple things.
+Use as a demo.
-- `-o` - turn the led strip off after other actions
+- `-o` - Turn the led strip off after other actions.

 ### As a module